sindresorhus/merge-descriptors/README.md

 [![Test Coverage][coveralls-image]][coveralls-url]

-Merge source object "own" properties onto a destination object, including non-enumerable "own" properties, and preserve each property's descriptors.
+Merge source object "own" properties onto a destination object, including non-enumerable "own" properties, and preserve each property's values and descriptors.
+This means the destination object has a true copy of the source object's properties, including their values and configuration.
+In particular this also copies over properties that are defined using a getter or a getter-setter pair.
-Descriptors are configuration data associated to each property such as whether the property is `writable`, `enumerable`, and/or `configurable`.
-This data will be preserved in the destination object.

 ```js
 var thing = {